datadiversitylab/datadiversitylab.github.io/src/news/summer-list-2024.md

   - "2024"
 order: 2
 ---
-* Dr. Roman gave a talk to the 2024 student cohort at the The National Summer Undergraduate Research Project!
+* Dr. Roman gave a talk to the 2024 student cohort of The National Summer Undergraduate Research Project!